Georgia vs. Alabama CFP National Championship NCAA Football Odds, Plays and Insights | January 10, 2022

 Alabama Stats and Trends

-- The Crimson Tide have been underdogs by 2.5 points or more once this season and covered the spread.
+- In Alabama's 14 games this season, it has eight wins against the spread.

-- Alabama's games this year have gone over the total in five out of 13 opportunities (38.5%).
+- Alabama's games this season have gone over the total in five out of 13 opportunities (38.5%).

-- When Alabama records more than 9.6 points, it is 8-5 against the spread and 13-1 overall.
+- Alabama is 8-5 against the spread and 13-1 overall when the team scores more than 9.6 points.

-- In games that Alabama amasses over 259.8 yards, the team is 8-5 against the spread and 13-1 overall.
+- In games that Alabama churns out over 259.8 yards, the team is 8-5 against the spread and 13-1 overall.

 - The Crimson Tide have turned the ball over 11 times, eight fewer times than the Bulldogs have forced turnovers (19).